 5. Who governs the Conservancy?

-The Conservancy is governed by an 18 person board of directors who have fiduciary responsibility for the direction and finances of the organization.
+The Conservancy is governed by a board of directors who have fiduciary responsibility for the direction and finances of the organization.
 These individuals are chosen from the community and represent varying expertise and interests that are helpful in guiding and overseeing the organization.
-The board employs a paid CEO/COO who is responsible to and reports to the board.
-The CEO prepares and monitors finances, hires staff and consultants and oversees the operations of the organization by carrying out the mission and programs and acting as primary spokesperson for the Conservancy.
-In addition to the CEO, the conservancy has a team of five program directors (Land Protection, Education, Stewardship, Development and Urban Greening), and 2 support staff.
+The board employs a paid CEO who is responsible to and reports to the board.
+The CEO prepares and monitors finances, hires staff and consultants, and oversees the operations of the organization by carrying out the mission and programs and acting as primary spokesperson for the Conservancy.
+In addition to the CEO, the conservancy has a team of five program directors (Land Protection, Education, Stewardship, Development, and Urban Greening), and several support staff.

 5. What has the Conservancy accomplished?

-b) We actively manage these lands in the form of 38 public nature preserves that are open to the public free of charge dawn until dusk 365 days a year and about 1,031 acres of conservation easement lands where we hold the development rights to insure that the property is protected while owned by others.
+b) We actively manage these lands in the form of 46 public nature preserves that are open to the public free of charge, dawn until dusk, 365 days a year, and about 916 acres of conservation easement lands where we hold the development rights to insure that the property is protected while owned by others.

 c) We work with seven school districts to advance environmental education through the use of our preserves as outdoor classrooms.
 We have about 2,500 students visit our preserves as part of organized classes each year.